 3. Key Features

-The application will include the following key features:
+The application will include updating the current website with minor errors and ability to bill and then include the following key features in the new website:

 3.1 User Authentication and Access - Secure login with multi-tiered access levels for Global Admins, Clinic Admins, Providers/Health Coaches, and Clients/Patients. - Password recovery and profile management. - Role-based access control to ensure data privacy and security.